codespede/simple-multi-threader/EXAMPLES.md

 ```
 By using like this, the request won't have to wait for the mail sending to be finished(as it's a parallel process) and hence will get finished instantly(if no other time consuming code is present).

-You can start any number of threads like this from the any script which will all get processed parallelly as independant PHP processes.
+You can start any number of threads like this from any script which will all get processed parallelly as independant PHP processes.